seajoshc/alppb/README.md

     - [ ] Control flow
     - [ ] Always cleanup
     - [ ] Valid PyPi package
-- [ ] Default behavior is to create an s3 bucket and IAM role, but also allow user to optionally specify a bucket and/or policy
+- [ ] Try to create an s3 bucket if one isn't specified
-    - [ ] s3 bucket
-    - [ ] IAM role
+- [ ] Allow user to optionally specify an IAM role
 - [ ] One or more modules can be specified in one invocation of alpaca
 - [ ] Allow specification of a requirements.txt file to use as a list of all modules to build
 - [ ] Specify download location of the artifact